The Petrified Forest: Radio and television adaptations

 The Petrified Forest was performed in a one-hour radio adaptation on CBS's Lux Radio Theatre on November 22, 1937, with Herbert Marshall, Margaret Sullavan, and Donald Meek in the principal roles; and again on Lux Radio on April 23, 1945, with Ronald Colman, Susan Hayward, and Lawrence Tierney.

 A half-hour radio adaptation starring Joan Bennett, Tyrone Power, and Bogart also aired on The Screen Guild Theater on January 7, 1940.

-On September 20, 1953, the radio series Best Plays aired a one-hour adaptation, starring Cyril Ritchard.
+On September 20, 1953, the radio series Best Plays aired a one-hour adaptation, starring Cyril Ritchard and Joan Lorring.

 In 1955, a live television version was performed in color as an installment of Producers' Showcase, a weekly dramatic anthology, featuring Bogart (now top-billed) as Mantee, Henry Fonda as Alan, and Lauren Bacall as Gabrielle.
 Jack Klugman, Richard Jaeckel, and Jack Warden played supporting roles.
-The television version differs in that it opens with Bogart and his men shown briefly in a getaway car driving through the desert and conversing for a moment, presumably to hook viewers immediately as they dial through the channels.
+The television version differs from the film in that it opens with Bogart and his men shown briefly in a getaway car driving through the desert and conversing for a moment.
 In the late 1990s, Bacall donated the only known kinescope of the 1955 performance (albeit in black and white) to the Museum of Television & Radio (now the Paley Center for Media), where it remains archived for viewing in New York City and Los Angeles.
 It is now in the public domain.

 Reception and legacy

 Rotten Tomatoes rates the film 100% fresh based on 14 contemporary and modern reviews.

-The film is recognized by the American Film Institute in the 2003 AFI's 100 Years...100 Heroes & Villains in which Duke Mantee appears as a Nominated Villain.